-- No further contact: we would not contact you again, but would have your permission to keep and use the information and sample that you have already given and to request further information from your health and other records in the future. - No further access: we would not contact you again and would not request information from your health and other records in the future.
-We would still however have your permission to keep and use the information and sample you have already given us. - No further use: we would no longer contact you and would not request information from your health and other records in the future, AND the information and sample you have already given would no longer be provided to researchers.
+- No further contact: we would not contact you again, but would have your permission to keep and use information and samples that you have already given and to request further information from your health and other records in the future. - No further access: we would not contact you again and would not request information from your health and other records in the future.
+We would still however have your permission to keep and use the information and samples you have already given us. - No further use: we would no longer contact you and would not request information from your health and other records in the future AND any information and samples already collected would no longer be given to researchers.